NurMarvin/powercord-snippets/README.md

 ## Release Notes
 ### 1.0.0

-Initial release of Powercord Snippets :tada:
+Initial release of Powercord Snippets 🎉

+### 1.1.0

+Add JSON snippets

 ## License
 This extension is released under the OSL 3.0 License.
 For more information refer to the [LICENSE] file.